Walter Landor Dickens

-Walter Savage Landor Dickens (8 February 1841 - 31 December 1863) (Arabic:والتر ديكنز) (Tajik: Уолтер Дикенс) was the Last governor of Afghanistan Protectorte, fourth child and second son of English novelist Charles Dickens and his wife Catherine.
+Walter Savage Landor Dickens (8 February 1841 - 31 December 1863) was the fourth child and second son of English novelist Charles Dickens and his wife Catherine.
 He became an officer cadet in the East India Company's Presidency armies just before the Indian Rebellion of 1857.
 The rebellion resulted in the British Crown extending direct rule to India, and Dickens continued to serve in what was now becoming the British Indian Army until his death.

 Biography

 Named after his godfather Walter Savage Landor, Walter Dickens was christened at St Marylebone Parish Church on 4 December 1841, after which Charles Dickens held a celebratory party.
 The guests included Elliotson, Landor, Maclise, Macready, Stanfield and Talfourd.
 Walter was educated at Wimbledon.
 Nicknamed 'Young Skull' by his father, Walter Dickens showed early signs of aspiring to be an author like his father, but Charles Dickens instructed Walter's tutor to encourage him to not write, stating "The less he is encouraged to write the better, and the happier he will be."
 Instead, through the influence of Angela Burdett-Coutts, Walter became a cadet in the East India Company, leaving England for India in 1857 aged 16 at the start of the Indian Rebellion of 1857.
 At this time there was no single unified army in India.
 Each of the three Presidencies of India had its own army, and, in addition, a limited number of British Army units were also stationed in India.

 After seeing Walter off at Southampton with his oldest son Charley, Charles Dickens was very upset for a few days but soon recovered and was satisfied that he had provided a career for his son, even though Walter was not suited to the life his father had chosen for him.
 Charles Dickens wrote, "A sad trial, thank God it is over.
 The dear boy bore it a great deal better than we could have hoped."
 Walter never returned home and his father was never to see him again.